Using the CLI

 organizer_path |

-no | Organizer path to the figure’s idea space or to the Organizer item |
+no | Absolute Organizer path within the containing section, ending with the Organizer item or figure’s idea space |

 raw_text |